ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/rust.md

 ### Installing dependencies on Debian based distributions such as Ubuntu

-Use the `apt` command to install software packages on any Debian based Linux distribution, including Ubuntu.
+Use the `apt` command to install the required software packages on any Debian based Linux distribution, including Ubuntu.

 ```bash { target="ubuntu:latest" }
 sudo apt update -y